mde/ejs/docs/2-router.md

 ##### examples
 ```
-router.match(‘/‘).to(‘Main.index’);
+router.match('/').to('Main.index');
-// will route any request to ‘/‘ to the Main controller’s index action
+// will route any request to '/' to the Main controller's index action

-router.match(‘/‘).to({controller: ‘Main’, action: ‘index’});
+router.match('/').to({controller: 'Main', action: 'index'});
-// will route any request to ‘/‘ to the Main controller’s index action
+// will route any request to '/' to the Main controller's index action
 ```

 * * *